DigitalConstruct-xyz/commandline_interface_flutter/README.md

 ## Usage
 Steps:
  - 1: Create a new class that extends the CLIManagerBase class
+   - override the `execute(String command)` method
+     - use `sink` to add WIDGET to the CLI
+     - use `clear()` to clear the CLI
- - 2: Create then Add an instance of your class to the CLIController constructor
+ - 2: Create then Add an instance of the new class to the CLIController constructor
  - 3: Add the CLIController instance to CLIWidget constructor
- - 4: Add the CLIWidget to widget tree
+ - 4: Add the CLIWidget instance to widget tree

   Structure:  CLIManagerBase > CLIController > CLIWidget > MaterialApp